innot/argparseDecorator/docs/source/usage.rst

     cli.execute("foobar --flag")
     cli.execute("foobar -f")

-the last two lines are identical and will print ``True``.
+the last two lines are identical and will print :code:`True`.

 .. note::

-    While the argname given to ``:alias`` will work with or without leading hyphens, the actual alias(es) must have either one or two leading hyphens.
+    While the argname given to :code:`:alias` will work with or without leading hyphens, the actual alias(es) must have either one or two leading hyphens.

 Choices
 +++++++

-ArgParseDecorator supports the ``Choices[]`` annotation in the signature to restrict the value of an argument to a list of predefined values.
-As the syntax somewhat ugly for a list of strings (they have to be encapsuled in a ``Literal[]`` annotation to keep type checkers happy) there is an alternative using a docstring with the format:
+ArgParseDecorator supports the :code:`Choices[]` annotation in the signature to restrict the value of an argument to a list of predefined values.
+As the syntax somewhat ugly for a list of strings (they have to be encapsuled in a :code:`Literal[]` annotation to keep type checkers happy) there is an alternative using a docstring with the format:

 .. code::